Universal-Patois/Documentaion-Notes/Professional_Development/PD_Extras.md

 I didn’t do this for all the jobs I applied for and I wish I started doing this earlier!

-## Networking tips
+## <o>Networking tips</o>

-* For an open role:
+* <i>For an open role:</i>
   * Reach out to a recruiter, hiring manager, or someone in the company/associated with the job
   * Call attention to the person or company first
-    * ex. *"Hi, I saw this developer role at Netlify, I have a background in React, I recently applied to the job and was wondering if we could talk soon about the role."*
+    * <h>ex.</h> <hh>*"Hi, I saw this developer role at Netlify, I have a background in React, I recently applied to the job and was wondering if we could talk soon about the role."*</hh>
 * Find recruiters on LinkedIn and just ask them if they have any roles open that you would be a good fit for
-  * *ex.
-I saw you are looking to hire people for this role.
+  * <h>ex.</h> <hh>*"I saw you are looking to hire people for this role.
 I'm looking for a new role as a developer.
-I am a Turing graduate and React developer*
+I am a Turing graduate and React developer"*</hh>
 * Bringing more people to my LinkedIn profile
   * Reach out to recruiters
-  * Repost, Re-share, comment on posts, like posts, post own stuff
+  * Re-post, Re-share, comment on posts, like posts, post own stuff
 * Join online groups for your interests
 * When reaching out to people/Turing Alum at a company you like
   * Ask about the role
   * Tell them what you're working on
   * Ask if their organization does referrals
   * Ask if they can recommend someone you can connect with

+finisher- has eye for detail, everything is branded the right way

+make something easy

+have a lot of power- help people on backend who don't understand design side as much

+being able to change behavior based on that

+speak with roy, do a reply all with isabella.

+send resume to ray- only child, pastor of a church,